paulknewton/pi-tank-watcher/README.md

 plotyy(t1, rainfall, t2, waterLevel)
 ```
+The code is reasonably self explanatory.
+It reads the sensor and rainfall data from the 2 channels then truncates these to be the same size (because we will draw them on the same graph).
+Before plotting the values we 'smooth' the waterlevel sensor data.
+The sensor logging tool already tries to eliminate noise by stripping outliers (see above).
+However, we still occasionally get some strange values, so we further smooth the data using a moving mean function.

-You need to enter the channel IDs and API keys (get these from the ThingSpeak pages).
+You need to enter the channel IDs and API keys in the code before executing it (get these from the ThingSpeak pages).
 Click 'Save & Run' and it should create a new graph.
-If it fails, you will get some debugging output.
+If it fails, you will get some debugging output from the MATLAB interpreter.
 Once you are happy with the graph you can add it to a channel and make it public/private.

 That's about it.
 Now you are good to go!
 Check your water levels.
 Use water responsibly.